WWAMI...Alaska's Medical School

 The third and fourth years of the medical school curriculum are comprised of "clerkship" rotations in the various medical specialty areas.
 These clerkships may be taken in any of the five WWAMI states.
 Students who choose the "Alaska Track" can take nearly all of these clerkships in Alaska.

-Alaska WWAMI is hosting a special exhibition of the National Library of Medicine's Native Voices Exhibit.
-Join us as we celebrate the Native People's Concepts of Health and Illness.
-The exhibit is located in the UAA Health Sciences building, 3795 Piper Street, third floor lobby through March 6, 2015 and will be open from 8:00 a.m. to 5:00 p.m.
-Monday-Friday.
-Please schedule large groups by contacting Nancy Hall at 786-4789 or email@example.com.
+Alaska WWAMI hosted a special exhibition of the National Library of Medicine's Native Voices Exhibit.
+We celebrated the Native People's Concepts of Health and Illness.
+The exhibit was located in the UAA Health Sciences building, 3795 Piper Street, third floor lobby.

-The first WWAMI Faculty Development Workshop was held March 7-9 in conjunction with the Alaska Academy of Family Physicians' annual Winter Update at the Hotel Alyeska.
+The second WWAMI Faculty Development Workshop was held March 12-13 in conjunction with the Alaska Academy of Family Physicians' annual Winter Update at the Hotel Alyeska.
 Guest speakers were Dr. Heidi Coombs and Dr. Jesse Markman, from the University of Washington School of Medicine.
 A panel of Alaska "Master Teachers"—physicians who, for decades, have taught WWAMI medical students and residents—also tok part in the workshop.

 Dr. Stephen Tower, an Anchorage orthopedic surgeon, demonstrates shoulder exam techniques with WWAMI students.
 The network of instructors and physicians who train Alaska's WWAMI students is long standing, but Premera Blue Cross Blue Shield of Alaska recently made a generous donation to WWAMI's effort to tighten the network into a more coalesced faculty.
 Read more.